michaelaklin/2023_ps2543/syllabus.md

 * Cowen, T., 2013. _Average is over: Powering America beyond the age of the great stagnation_.
 Penguin.

-* Goldin, C. and Katz, L.F., 2010.
-The race between education and technology.
+* Goldin, C. and Katz, L.F., 2010. _The race between education and technology_.
 Harvard University Press.

-* Gordon, R.J., 2016.
-The rise and fall of American growth.
-In The Rise and Fall of American Growth.
+* Gordon, R.J., 2016. _The rise and fall of American growth_.
 Princeton University Press.

 * Greif, A., 2006. _Institutions and the path to the modern economy: Lessons from medieval trade_.
 Cambridge University Press.

+* McCloskey, D., 2010. _Bourgeois dignity_

-* Mokyr, J., 2016. _A culture of growth.
-In A Culture of Growth_.
+* Mokyr, J., 2016. _A culture of growth_.
 Princeton University Press.

 * Tooze, A., 2015. _The deluge: the Great War, America and the remaking of the global order, 1916-1931_.
 Penguin.